 Week two of CineMondays 2017 began with a special advanced screening of Norman, the newest star-studded drama from acclaimed director Joseph Cedar.
 The film was screened at the Ritz East with Special Guest, star Lior Ashkenazi himself.
 Preceding the movie, there was a small cocktail party with Lior as well at a private home in Society Hill.

-CineMondays 2017 Closing Night: Big Sonia
+CineMondays 2017 Closing Night Film: Big Sonia

 CineMondays 2017 ended its glorious run with the award-winning documentary Big Sonia and the Oscar-nominated documentary short, Joe’s Violin, at The Kimmel Center for the Performing Arts.
 The night concluded with a beautiful violin performance by Brianna Perez and Kokoe Tanaka-Suwan, the subjects of Joe’s Violin.